ecartierlipn/covid19-anglicisms/README.md

 - we take the English definition of the concepts to make them more clearer.
 - we merge the language-dependent level and the term level, as this distinction is not useful for the present research.

+Please see ```backend/data/sql/readme.md``` for description of the sql model of the IATE covid-19 data.

 ### JSI Timestamped web corpora

+Please see https://www.sketchengine.eu/jozef-stefan-institute-newsfeed-corpus/ for description of these corpora.

 ### Neoveille Data Editing and Exploration Platform

 The Néoveille Plaform has been tuned to handle all the data :
 - lexical entries : all entries of the IATE database can be browsed and edited;
 - contexts : contexts from the JSI corpora have been downloaded from the SketchEngine API and stored into an Apache Solr collection; additional contexts can be added.
-A multifeature visual Exploration can be done on this data.
+A multifeature Visual Exploration can be done on this data.

 ## Contributors

 ## Acknowledgements

+IATE

+JSI Timestamped corpora

+SketchEngine